DLR-VF/UrMoAC/docs/mkdocs/InputDataFormats.md

 The boolean values for &ldquo;foot&rdquo;, &ldquo;bike&rdquo;, and &ldquo;car&rdquo; may be encodes as &ldquo;true&rdquo; or &ldquo;1&rdquo; when the respective mode is allowed, &ldquo;false&rdquo; or &ldquo;0&rdquo; otherwise.

-Please note that no projection is applied to aggregation areas stored in .csv files, thereby you should set __--epsg 0__.
+Please note that no projection is applied to networks stored in .csv files, thereby you should set __--epsg 0__.

 The file type is recognized by the extension, i.e. use __--net _&lt;MYFILE&gt;.csv___ to load a network from a .csv-file.